-Dreaming of rainbows and fairies but don’t know where to begin planning your trip to Ireland?
+Dreaming of rainbows and fairies but don’t know where to begin planning your road trip to Ireland?
 You came to the right place!

 If you truly want to see Ireland, a road trip is the best way.
-For such a small country, Ireland offers a ton.
-Castles, waterfalls, breathtaking coastlines and fields of sheep—and I’m just barely scratching the surface.
+For such a small country, Ireland offers castles, waterfalls, breathtaking coastlines and fields of sheep—and I’m just barely scratching the surface.
 This little country has so many different terrains, you’ll be amazed how just an hour’s drive changes the scenery.
 It takes about three hours to drive from coast to coast and you won’t do more than three hours driving any day of your trip (unless it’s for sightseeing along the way like on Slea Head Drive).

 I did this road trip through Ireland with my mom in September 2018 and we had such an amazing time, I want everyone to be able to do the same trip!

 Planning a week-long road trip through Ireland for my mom and I took a lot of research, but not nearly as much time as expected.
 It needed to be within our budget, include all the major sights and be just one week long.

 When I initially started searching for an affordable car rental, I was finding manual transmission vehicles in my price range and automatics for double the price!
 I almost considered just renting the manual and forcing myself to learn before the trip—thank God I didn’t do that.
 I ended up finding a cheap car rental with Europcar through Expedia of all places (I usually don’t use Expedia for flights or anything but I may be becoming a believer).
 We got an even better deal as we didn’t go with the car insurance provided by Europcar, but the insurance included on my Chase Sapphire Credit Card*.